Universal Design of Instruction (UDI): Definition, Principles, Guidelines, and Examples

 - multiple means of engagement.

 The Web Content Accessibility Guidelines (WCAG)4 can be used to ensure that IT used for instructional practice is accessible and usable for students with disabilities.
-They are supported by a foundation of four principles that result in IT that is
+They are supported by a foundation of four principles, resulting in IT that is

 - understandable, and

-UDI embraces UD, UDL, WCAG principles and applies them to all aspects of instruction, including physical spaces, pedagogy, and IT, as well as ensures that each UDI practice is accessible, usable, and inclusive.
+UDI embraces UD, UDL, WCAG principles and applies them to all aspects of instruction, including physical spaces, curriculum, pedagogy, and IT.
+UDI ensures that students have multiple ways to learn, engage and demonstrate what they have learned.
+UDI also ensures that each UDI practice is accessible, usable, and inclusive.

 To apply UDI, instructors should consider the potential variation in individual skills, learning styles and preferences, age, gender, sexual orientation, culture, abilities, and disabilities as they select appropriate content and strategies for the delivery of instruction and then apply universal design to all course activities and resources.